CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ## Task 2: View project and resources

-In this task, you will explore the Azure resources associated with your Microsoft Foundry project.
-You will locate the parent Foundry resource in the Azure portal, view the relationship between the resource and its child project using the Resource Visualizer, and understand how Foundry projects are implemented as Azure resources.
+In this task, you will explore the Azure resources that make up a Microsoft Foundry project.
+You will identify the relationship between a Foundry parent resource and its child project, examine the associated resources available in the Azure portal, and understand how Microsoft Foundry projects are organized and managed within an Azure subscription.

 1. On the project home page, in the toolbar at the top left, select your project **Myproject<inject key="DeploymentID" enableCopy="false" /> (1)**.
 Then in the resulting menu, select **View all resources (2)** to see all of the projects to which you have access.